 This pool safety device may look like a floating traffic cone as the only NSF certified floating pool alarm.
 After you add a 9 volt battery, plug in an in-house remoter receiver to sound the alarm within your home, it could save a life.
 Its in alarm ready mode until you use the included orange key fob to put it into sleep.
 You keep track of the key fob and not the kids.
 It retails for $149.95.
 PoolGuard makes an in-ground pool version too.

 An innovative approach is in the works by Coral Drowning Detection, a smart camera operating underwater from the side of a pool designed to identify a “pre-drowning event” with realtime vision analysis.
 The goal is to have the system recognize normal and safe swimming and water activities, and distinguish a person in distress or not moving.

-When a person, especially infant or small child falls into the pool, it sounds a wall alarm and notifications sound and instant alert on smartphones.
-While in concept today, inventor, Eyal Golan, says they are targeting next summer to reach the market with a target price at $800.
+When a person, especially infant or small child falls into the pool, Coral Manta sounds a wall alarm and notifications sound and instant alert on smartphones.

 - 4 Tips for Upgrading Your Summer Travel